BawdyAnarchist/quBSD/docs/Future_Development.md

 ### Next up
 ctx_bootstrap_runtime and it's call to ctx_validate_params might not align correctly with _pfx.
 I think it does actually.
-Double check
-  - furthermore, ctx_bootstrap_cell should probably come with the same options too. if nicvm start breaks, it was probably probe_ppt(), changing assert_args_set
+Double check if nicvm start breaks, it was probably probe_ppt(), changing assert_args_set

-make backups, then qb-autostart
-  - custom zfsprops: `qubsd:` needs to be just `qb:` -- Rolling/thinning is all messed up due to the interim inconsistency -- Fix in the code
-    -- Change your datasets
 qb-edit

 ### Import things in the code as I overhaul that still need addressed